MyroslavKop/MyroslavKop/README.md

 I educate, refine and drive myself to be a better person

-- I am constantly learning because I never settle
 - I stay calm when faced with adversity
 - I focus on making high-quality decisions

-> I enjoy meeting new people and hearing new perspectives.
-Reach out if you want to talk to me about emerging tech.

 #